GilDiego/LEVEL-UP/README.md

 - Sort alphabetically (Asc, Desc).
 - Sort by rating (Highest to Lowest, Lowest to Highest).
 - Access detailed information about selected videogame.
-- Add your own videogame to the Internal Database.
+- Add your own videogame to the Internal Database through the Create (controlled form) component.

 ## Technologies used: